rhaarhoff/ChatGPT/README.md

 Feedback and contributions to this prompt are welcome.
 Please submit pull requests or issues through GitHub.

 ## License

-This prompt is released under [specify license type], which allows for [brief description of the license permissions, limitations, and conditions].
+This prompt is released under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This license allows others to share, adapt, and build upon this work, even commercially, as long as they credit Rudi Haarhoff for the original creation.
+It offers maximum legal protection and flexibility for both users and the creator, and ensures that the work remains free and accessible for a wide audience.

+To view a copy of this license, visit [http://creativecommons.org/licenses/by/4.0/](http://creativecommons.org/licenses/by/4.0/).

 ---